 Grand Forks, North Dakota: Smiley Face Water TowerThe smiley face water tower is the friendly mascot of this town.
-A long-lived Smiley, demolished in 2010, is remembered with a blue smiling water tower in town.
+A long-lived Smiley, demolished in 2010, is remembered with a two-side smiling water tower, one face slyly winking.

 - I-29 exit 140 east.
-Corner of S Washington and Demers, just north of 5th Avenue S..
+Corner of S Washington and Demers, just south of 5th Avenue S.